zencd/suspender/README.md

 ## todo p3

+- after restart, make the "data uri" tabs connects to background not all at once, maybe request screenshot on demand only
 - minimize permissions
 - iframed.html: minimize template
 - iframed.html: inline CSS to work smoothly even without the extension